ArkashJ/CloudComputing/hw5/REAME.md

         - age group with most reqs?
         - income group with most reqs?

+## Notes
+    - Make sure to make a private IP
+    - Make new VMs and give them permissions to access the database

 ### Useful commands
 ```
 gcloud sql connect DATABASE_INSTANCE --user=root --quiet